Raphael-Boichot/Raphael-Boichot/README.md

-**Here you will find supporting informations for my scientific papers, some teaching supports and random projects around electronics.**
+**Here you will find supporting informations for my scientific papers, usefull databases, some teaching supports and random projects around electronics.**